imaginando/imaginando.github.io/vs/layer-modulations.md

 Finally, on the right of the modulators panel there is the audio modulator panel.
 Here it’s possible to use the input audio as a modulation source, just like the LFOs and EGs.

-There are four independent audio modulators, with two mode of operation:
+There are four independent audio modulators, with two modes of operation:

 - **GATE** - in this mode audio input will serve as a modulator only if its amplitude is above a specific level, defined by the THRESHOLD parameter.
 There is a visual analyser, so it is possible to see the amplitude range of the input and adjust the threshold accordingly.
 When the audio signal passes the defined threshold, it will work as an envelope follower.
 In order words, the amount of modulation will be linked to the ‘strength’ of the signal.
 The greater the amplitude, the greater the value of the modulation.